Myofascial release is a whole body pain-relieving therapy that treats chronic and acute myofascial disorders.

 In order to ensure that you are able to return to work, our chiropractic team will apply myofascial release to your affected area over a series of office visits.
 As the fascial tissue begins to relax you should notice a marked decrease in the level of pain and may soon be able to return to work.

 Sports Injury and Myofascial Release

 Healthy tissue is crucial for an athlete who needs to have a full range of motion and flexibility.
-Trauma endured by the repetitive motions of certain sports like baseball and tennis can lead to the tightening of the myofascial plain and loss of motion for the athlete.
+The trauma endured by the repetitive motions of certain sports like baseball and tennis can lead to the tightening of the myofascial pain and loss of motion for the athlete.